-This 14 Day Four Rivers Safari is the ultimate two-week accommodated adventure starting in the capital city of Windhoek.
+This 14 Day Four Rivers Safari is the ultimate two-week safari.
+This Safari adventure starts in the capital city of Windhoek.
 This safari will visit some of the best national parks and game reserves on the route.
-This safari is perfect for those travellers that seek a road less travelled filled with wildlife, culture, birdlife and most certainly adventure.
-The diversity of our destinations will first of all offer a great attraction to our travellers.
+This safari is for travellers seeking a less travelled road filled with wildlife, culture, birdlife, and most certainly an adventure.
+First of all, the diversity of our destinations will offer a great attraction to our travellers.

-The Four Rivers Safari will visit the Okavango and also the Kwando river before entering the Chobe and Zambezi river.
-These rivers are known for riverine forests and conservancies that are, as a result, home to a variety of southern Africa’s best wilderness.
+The Four Rivers Safari will visit the Okavango and the Kwando River before entering the Chobe and Zambezi rivers.
+These rivers are known for riverine forests and conservancies that are; as a result, home to a variety of southern Africa's best wilderness.
 The highlight of our safari will most probably be our visit to the Okavango panhandle.
-The Okavango river forms part of one of the largest inland deltas in the world namely the Okavango Delta.
+The Okavango river forms part of one of the largest inland deltas in the world, namely the Okavango Delta.
 The Okavango river gives life to the Kalahari basin of Botswana because of an annual flood from Angola.

-These waterways are, hence this reason, an ideal habitat for Africa’s wildlife and bird life.
+These waterways are, hence this reason, an ideal habitat for Africa's wildlife and birdlife.
 The local communities along these waterways live a minimalistic lifestyle.
-As a result they also travel along this magic water source on their local canoes dug out from a tree stump called a mokoro.
-The four rivers safari offers a contrast of Namibia’s landscapes which changes into riverine forests with local communities.
+As a result, they also travel along this magic water source on their local canoes dug out from a tree stump called a mokoro.
+The four rivers safari contrasts Namibia's landscapes which changes into riverine forests with local communities.

-We highly recommend this safari which most certainly let you see the Etosha National Park from a different perspective.
+We highly recommend this safari, which lets you see the Etosha National Park from a different perspective.

-The Four Rivers Safari is a fully inclusive safari package which aims to focus on Wildlife, Flora, Bird life and also cultures of Namibia and Botswana.
+The Four Rivers Safari is a fully inclusive safari package that focuses on Wildlife, Flora, Birdlife, and the cultures of Namibia and Botswana.

 Rated Best combination Accommodated Wildlife Safari This Season.